“Three more weeks and we will never have to say goodbye again.” Those words have echoed in my head for over twenty six years now.

 We have been blessed with two boys.
 Dylan in 1995 and Taylor in 2000.
 They have given me so much joy.
 But the anger, the rage….it was there for well over twenty years.
 I took it out on my employees at work.
 I took it out on people I would come in contact with in public.
 At times I took it out on my family at home.
 I cringe when I think of some of the situations that this anger and rage created.
 I was always a ticking time bomb.
 It really was a double edged sword.
 My intensity was fueling my career.
 But my temper was sabotaging it.
 I hated the angry, bitter person that I had become.
 It took another tragedy for that to change.

 On January 17th, 2013 I was at work and received a call from Shelly that she had been hurt.
 It was hard for me to understand at first.
 There was an explosion in the kitchen, she had been hit in the face.
 She sent me a picture of her swollen, bloody, black and blue face.
 I was horrified.
 I was thirty minutes away, I made some calls to try get her a ride to the doctor.
 To no avail, I rushed out of work and toward home.
-On the drive home I received a call from the urgent care nurse.
-Shelly had managed to drive herself there and the nurse said she needed to be driven quickly to the hospital.
+I was working in Jackson Hole, Wyoming and had severe winter conditions to battle on my drive up and over the Teton Pass to our home in Victor, Idaho.
+On the drive home I received a call from a nurse.
+Shelly had managed to scrape the ice and snow off of the windshield enough to be able to barely see to drive herself to the nearby urgent care.
+The nurse said she needed to be driven quickly to the hospital in the next town, which was about fifteen minutes further north.
 They were worried about her eye and nose.
 The nurse drove her to the hospital and I met Shelly there.
 I was shocked seeing Shelly so battered and bruised.
 It turned out that her eye was fine, but her nose was broken.
 All else was reported as being fine.
 We felt thankful and drove home.

 What had happened was that Shelly made some homemade ginger ale.
 She put the finished product in empty 2 liter bottles.
 One bottle ended up at the back of the refrigerator.
 Shelly discovered it one day and decided to pour it out.
 She sat it on the kitchen counter, got busy and forgot about it.
 It sat on the kitchen counter, slowly turning into a bomb.
 At the exact split second that Shelly passed the kitchen sink, the bottled exploded.
 The force of the blast knocked Shelly to the ground and unconscious for twenty minutes or so.